vsoch/authorSynth/README.md

 ## Creation of Author Brain Maps

 ### authorExtract.py
-Given a list of PMIDs and a user email address, this script will query Entrez Pubmed and return an array of unique authors along with their frequency of PMID mentions
+This script will extract Authors from the NeuroSynth database, including Name, a unique ID, PI status, pmids, and number of publications.

 ### authorSynth.py
 This is the main module to import into a script that includes the following functions: